 Understanding Medicare and Low-Income Subsidy programs can seem overwhelming at first.
 But the best thing to do is to apply for a subsidy.
 Those programs will sometimes approve you when your income is slightly higher than the maximum in some cases.

-There are times when you must submit several applications for Extra Help before any approval takes place.
+Sometimes you must submit several applications for Extra Help before any approval occurs.
 You may no longer qualify for the program if your income or resources change.

 Keep reading to learn more about Medicare low-income subsidy benefits.